Ousterhout-and-Bothered/domus-aura/README.md

 | **Key types**      | `IThermostatModeStrategy`, `HeatModeStrategy`, `CoolModeStrategy`, `AutoModeStrategy`, `IThermostatStrategyProvider`, `ThermostatStrategyProvider` |
 | **Where it lives** | `SmartHome.Domain/Device/Thermostat/`                                                                                        |

 Each mode encapsulates its own decision logic ("should I heat? should I cool? should I idle?").
-The thermostat's tick loop selects the active strategy via a provider keyed on `ThermostatMode`, so the simulation loop never branches on mode — it just asks the current strategy what to do.
-Adding a new mode (e.g., `EcoModeStrategy`) requires no changes to the thermostat itself, the tick loop, or any existing strategy.
+The thermostat tick loop selects the active strategy through a provider keyed on ThermostatMode, so the simulation loop never branches on mode.
+It simply asks the current strategy what to do.
+Adding a new mode, such as EcoModeStrategy, requires no changes to the thermostat itself, the tick loop, or any existing strategy.

 #### Command